VogelerLab/PC-Remote-Restart/README.md

 podman start meshcentral
 ```

+NOTE: If you run into issues installing/using MeshCentral via containers, you can install MeshCentral directly on the Windows host using the installer found on the MeshCentral website.
+In that case, simply replace 'https://localhost:4444/' with 'https://localhost:443/' for the remainder of this guide.

 ### 3. List Client IP Addresses

 Ping the DNS name of the client's (Windows PCs you want to perform out-of-band management on) to get their IP addresses: